 KENYA VOLUNTEER REQUIREMENTS

 Volunteers must be 18 years or older at the beginning of the program and have at least a high school education.
-Volunteers participating on the Medical Placement must have appropriate training and certification to be presented to IVHQ partner staff on arrival in Kenya.
 All volunteers must provide a criminal background check to IVHQ partner staff on arrival in Kenya.
+Volunteers participating on the Medical Placement must have appropriate training and certification to be presented to IVHQ partner staff in Kenya no later than 4 weeks prior to arrival.

 HOW MANY OTHER VOLUNTEERS WILL THERE BE?

 Teaching volunteers can work in both rural and urban areas of Kenya in community, government and orphanage schools.
 The presence of volunteers in these schools is beneficial in broadening the minds and horizons of the children and exposing them to native or fluent English speakers.
 Volunteers assist local teachers with daily classes in Math, English, Science, Social Studies (Geography and History), Art and Physical Education classes.
 Volunteers do not need to be qualified or experienced teachers to participate on the Teaching project.

 In Kenya, there are three terms per school year with breaks between these terms for the whole months of April, August and December.
 During these breaks, volunteers can assist with holiday programs, participate on other projects, take a break, travel or engage in tourist activities, such as safari.
 For those interested in Health and Hygiene Education, there are some schools which offer after-school classes for the older children.
 These classes were initiated by IVHQ volunteers and rely on on-going volunteer support to continue.
 The classes focus on health and hygiene and can also cover reproductive education and awareness of puberty and hormone growth for teenage girls and boys (aged 11 to 16 years old).